reimagined/hacker-news-resolve/README.md

 Add user registration and authentication functionality to the application.
 For demo purposes, we omitted password checking.
-If needed, you can implement hashing and storing passwords in the later.
+If needed, you can implement hashing and storing passwords in later.

-User has the following fields:
+A user has the following fields:
 * id - a unique user ID created on the server side automatically
-* name - a unique user name which a user provides in registration form
+* name - a unique user name which a user provides in the registration form
-* createdAt - a user registration timestamp
+* createdAt - the user's registration timestamp

 ### Login View